edunmire/cse15l-lab-reports/lab1.md

 and it closes me out.

 When it worked:

 ![FunctioningRemoteLogin](lab1_workingremotelogin.jpg)

 Now when it doesn't:

 ![ProblemLoggingInRemotely](lab1_problemremotelogin.jpg)

 **Trying Some Commands**

 During the lab, I tried figuring out what directory I was in by doing pwd.
 Then I found that if I went to the outer folder (..), I could see all the usernames for other students.
 I tried opening another random student's folder and happily discovered that I don't have permissions for that.

 ![MessingWithCommands](lab1_commands.jpg)

+---

-Self Reminder of What Each Command Means
+Self Reminder of What Each Command Means:
 ```
 cd (change directory)
 .. (outer folder)